UKEIAM/graphxplore/README.md

 functionalities at (:hammer: insert GitHub pages link).
 Additionally, the same information is given in the app via various how-to pages and tooltips.

-To read the Python package code documentation navigate to (:hammer: insert readthedocs link)
+To read the Python package code documentation navigate to ( :smile: insert readthedocs link)